 Seven Standing Committees (Section 3.0) focus on areas of prime importance to the mission of the WBMT, as identified by the Executive Committee.
 Most of these committees were created in 2008.
-Committee leadership positions were last reviewed at the beginning of 2020.
+Committee leadership positions were reviewed annually at the beginning of the respective year.
 The majority of WBMT project work is accomplished by these Standing Committees:

-- Accreditation [the international Alliance for Harmonization of Cellular Therapy Accreditation (AHCTA) serves in this capacity] (Section 3.1) - Donor Issues (Section 3.2) - Education and Dissemination (Section 3.3) - Graft Processing and Cellular Therapy (Section 3.4) - Global Emergencies and Nuclear Accident Management (Section 3.5) - Patient Advocacy / Advisory (Section 3.6) - Transplant Center / Recipient (Section 3.7)
+- Accreditation [the international Alliance for Harmonization of Cellular Therapy Accreditation (AHCTA) serves in this capacity] (Section 3.1) - Donor Issues (Section 3.2) - Education and Dissemination (Section 3.3) - Graft Processing and Cellular Therapy (Section 3.4) - Global Emergencies / Nuclear Accident Management (Section 3.5) - Patient Advocacy / Advisory (Section 3.6) - Transplant Center / Recipient Issues (Section 3.7)